ovaistariq/mha-helper/README.md

 To make sure that the failover is safe and does not cause any data inconsistencies, mha-helper takes the following steps before the failover:

 1. Set read_only on the new master to avoid any data inconsistencies
-2. Execute the following steps on the original master with binlogging disabled so that these are not replicated to the new master:
+2. Execute the following steps on the original master:
-   1. Revoke ALL privileges from the users on original master so that no one can write
+   1. Set read_only=1 on the original master
-   2. Wait upto 5 seconds for all connected threads to disconnect and then terminate the ones that are still connected
+   2. Wait upto 5 seconds for all connected threads to disconnect
-   3. Set read_only=1 on the original master
+   3. Remove the writer VIP if manage_vip=yes in the global.conf file
+   4. Terminate all the threads still connected except the replication related threads
-   4. Disconnect from the original master and restore binlogging
+   5. Disconnect from the original master

 If any of the above steps fail, any changes made during pre-failover are rolledback.